top of page

 In the English family law, when two parents cannot find an amicable solution on their own, either parent can apply for a Specific Issue Order or a Prohibited Steps Order to let the court decide what’s best in their child’s interests.
 Both orders are used to available under section 8 of the Children Act 1989 to settle the child arrangement disputes that occur when couples are separated.

 In this article, we’ll discuss many you need to know about Specific Issue Order and a Prohibited Steps Order, including how they work, and the legalities involved while seeking them.
 Let get started!
-Oh, just one more point, this is just what it says, an article, this is not legal advice and should not be treated as legal advice.
-If you need assistance with the Complex children matter please contact us and read more about complex child law by clicking here.
+If you need assistance with the Complex children matter please contact us using the contact forms at the bottom and top of the website and read more about complex child law by clicking here.

 What is a Specific Issue Order?